MetOffice/CMEW/.github/pull_request_template.md

 - [ ] Has the API documentation (e.g. docstrings in Python modules) related to the change been updated appropriately?
 - [ ] Has the user documentation (i.e. everything in the `doc` directory) related to the change been updated appropriately, including the [Quick Start](https://github.com/MetOffice/CMEW/blob/main/doc/source/user_guide/quick_start.rst) section?
 - [ ] Do the HTML pages render correctly?
 (See [wiki: Build the documentation locally](https://github.com/MetOffice/CMEW/wiki/Detailed-Working-Practices#build-the-documentation-locally))

+> [!IMPORTANT]
+> - Remember to re-check the Definition of Done following a review.
+> - The developer merges the PR.
+> - Remember to use the format `#<pull_request_number>: <pull_request_title>` when writing the merge commit message for the pull request, so the pull request number is immediately visible on GitHub, regardless of the length of the pull request title.